DanoNBD2/ZeroTrustArtifactsRepo/README.md

 ![R53](/images/R53.png)

+7) Go to Amazon Cognito and in the user pool created, create the user to access your application (with the default settings):

-7) Test the application: Paste the recently created "Record name" in the browser and you'll see something like this:
+8) Test the application: Paste the recently created "Record name" in the browser and you'll see something like this (after being successfully authenticated):

 ![Final](/images/final.png)